-ADU Process At-A-Glance Local staff are available to help you through the ADU process.
+1-6 months ADU Process At-A-Glance Local staff are available to help you through the ADU process.
 Please contact the Permit Counter where you live with your questions and visit our website is for more information.
 Go to the Directory (final pages) to find contact information for your local planning staff.
-1 GET STARTED - Think about what you want and look for inspiration on our ADU website ≒ and view floorplans and photos. - Learn what you can build using the Can I Build an ADU Tool ∜s. - Make an informal sketch of your property and use our exercises to help. - Estimate costs and rental income using our ADU Calculator ♣.
+1 GET STARTED - Think about what you want and look for inspiration on our ADU website is and view floorplans and photos. - Learn what you can build using the Can I Build an ADU Tool - Make an informal sketch of your property and use our exercises to help. - Estimate costs and rental income using our ADU Calculator '\s.
 3 DESIGN YOUR ADU - Hire your team a licensed architect or designer and a licensed contractor or design/build team. - Create your initial design and discuss it with local Planning staff. - Finalize your design and have your designer or contractor prepare plans for permitting.
 5 CONSTRUCT YOUR ADU - Ensure all funding is in place before construction. - Monitor construction check in with contractors, make decisions about materials, and ensure inspections are moving along. - Schedule inspections throughout construction.
 Your contractor will do this for you.
+6 MOVE IN!

-2 LEARN THE RULES

-- Learn about your property including APN, lot size, and zoning.

-- Meet with staff early on to understand any rules that might apply to your ADU.

-- Adjust your budget as needed and create a financing plan.
+2 LEARN THE RULES - Learn about your property including APN, lot size, and zoning. - Learn the local ADU Rules is and what you can build on your property. - Meet with staff early on to understand any rules that might apply to your ADU. - Adjust your budget as needed and create a financing plan.

-4 APPLY FOR PERMITS

-- Prepare your application confirm requirements with local staff.

-- Submit your application online or in-person and pay any required fees.
-Staff will review your application within 60 days, and often sooner.

-- Revise your application if needed.
-Staff

-will tell you the best way to be in contact,

-likely by email.
-Generally, outstanding fees

-are due before issuing a permit.
+4 APPLY FOR PERMITS - Prepare your application confirm requirements with local staff. - Submit your application online or in-person and pay any required fees.
+Staff will review your application within 60 days, and often sooner. - Revise your application if needed.
+Staff will tell you the best way to be in contact, likely by email.
+Generally, outstanding fees are due before issuing a permit. \odot

-SECTION 1 Getting Started
+Getting Started